dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

             }
         }
     },
+    installer: {
+        config: {},
         state: {}, // optional initial state of the covenant, may be overridden
-    installer: { // any required children are specified here
+        network: { // any required children are specified here
             customers: {
                 covenant: 'collection',
                 state: { datum: { }},
-            installer: {
+                network: {
                     customer123: {} // can load some initial customers
                 }
             },
             someRemoteChain: 'Address(QmYMKzxgro9NTb)'
+        }
     },
     importMap: { // specify paths and the imports to override
         datum: 'interblock://privateRegistry1/datum',